 Questions about LSE, your Students' Union, or life in London?

 Your Sabbatical Officers are here to help!
-You can find them in the Saw Swee Hock Student Centre or visit Isesu.com/contact and drop them an email.
+You can find them in the Saw Swee Hock Student Centre or visit lsesu.com/union/about/ contact/ and drop them an email.